CERC Team - Affiliates & Advisors

 Sachin Jain MD, MBA

-Sachin (pronounced SUCH-in) H. Jain, MD, MBA is President and CEO of SCAN Group and Health Plan, where he is charged with leading the organization’s growth, diversification, and emerging efforts to reduce healthcare disparities.
+Dr. Sachin H. Jain, is President and CEO of SCAN Group and Health Plan, where he is charged with leading the organization’s growth, diversification, and emerging efforts to reduce healthcare disparities.
 SCAN’s revenues top $3.4B and the organization serves 220,000 patients.
 More

 Previously, Dr. Jain was President and CEO of CareMore and Aspire Health, innovative care delivery systems with > $1.6B in revenues serving 200,000 Medicare and Medicaid patients and 2500 associates in 32 states.
 He pioneered the first clinical program in the world focused on social isolation.
 Dr. Jain is also an adjunct professor of medicine at the Stanford University School of Medicine and a contributor at Forbes.